To model human linguistic prediction, make LLMs less superhuman: Superhuman short-term memory

 \section{Superhuman short-term memory}

 Whether it is spoken or written, linguistic input is transient during language processing.
-From this impermanent input, the goal of the human comprehender is to build a mental representation of its meaning \citep{bransfordfranks71, jarvella71}.
-During this process, humans are subject to working memory limitations and naturally forget parts of the input over time \citep{baddeleyhitch74, baddeley03, lewisvasishth05}.
-The decay in the availability of earlier linguistic inputs influences readers' expectations about upcoming words, and should be taken into account by any model of language comprehension \citep{futrelletal20}.
+From this impermanent input, the goal of the human comprehender is to build a mental representation of its meaning \citep{bransford_1971_abstraction, jarvella_1971_syntactic}.
+During this process, humans are subject to limitations in working memory and naturally forget parts of the input over time \citep{baddeley_1974_working, baddeley_2003_working, lewis_2005_activation}.
+The decay in the availability of earlier linguistic input influences readers' expectations about upcoming words \citep{futrell_2020_lossy, hahn_2022_resource}.

-In contrast to humans, mainstream LLMs are able to build much more robust representations of a large number of previous elements in the linguistic input and use these representations to make predictions.
-Part of this is attributable to the Transformer neural network architecture \citep{vaswanietal17Transformer} that underlies most mainstream LLMs at the time of writing.
-At a high level, these networks build a vector representation of the input sequence by taking a weighted average of the representations of each of the previous words in the sequence (this is referred to as ``attention'').
-During this process, the model has perfect access to a very large context window which can span tens of thousands or even millions of words --- typically enough to fit the entire length of the text being processed --- and the resulting representation of the sequence is not subject to any form of temporal decay that humans must face.
-Mainstream LLMs' ability to look at every word in the sequence and mix the representations of these words to perform next-word prediction is especially helpful for predicting discourse entities that are likely to be repeated throughout the text: the probability of a second mention of the same entity is much higher than of the first one \citep[][see also Figure \ref{fig:stm}]{church00}.
+In contrast to humans, mainstream LLMs are able to build and maintain robust representations of a much larger number of previous words and use these representations to make next-word predictions.
+Part of this is attributable to the Transformer neural network architecture \citep{vaswani_2017_attention} that underlies most mainstream LLMs at the time of writing.
+These networks build vector representations of each word by taking a weighted average of the representations of each previous word in the sequence (this is referred to as ``attention'').
+During this process, the model has access to its representations of the words in a very large context window which can span tens of thousands, or even millions of words---typically enough to fit the entire length of the text being processed.
+The resulting representation of the sequence is not subject to any form of temporal decay, unlike human memory.

+Mainstream LLMs' substantially stronger short-term memory could allow them to make more accurate predictions.
+Names and concepts are much more likely to be mentioned again once they have already been mentioned \citep{church_2000_empirical}.
+An LLM could easily predict such repeated entities, even in cases where those are difficult for humans to remember---in a 19th century Russian novel with an extensive cast of characters, for example (see also Figure \ref{fig:issues}).